Programmer's Guide for .NET MAUI Wrapper for Scanner SDK (Android and iOS)

 LED Blink On/Off

-This code snippet will start/stop blinking the LED on the reader.
+Below code snippet will demonstrate how to start/ stop blinking the LED on the scanner.

 // LED On